-Lemont’s compact and walkable village center is a charming oasis offering numerous boutiques, unique shops, excellent dining, and a new wine store and event venue – Bottles, located at 439 Talcott Ave.
-Lemont also boasts a popular new brewpub, Pollyanna Brewing Co., 431 Talcott Ave., offering trivia nights, live music, tours, and other events, in addition to their fine lineup of four flagship beers and seasonal brews.
+Lemont’s compact and walkable village center is a charming oasis offering numerous boutiques, unique shops, excellent dining, and a wine store and event venue – Bottles, located at 439 Talcott Ave.
+Lemont also boasts a popular brewpub, Pollyanna Brewing Co, 431 Talcott Ave, offering trivia nights, live music, tours and other events in addition to their fine lineup of four flagship beers and seasonal brews.

-Check out the exhibits, library, and gift shop of the Lemont Area Historical Society and Museum, located at 418 Main St. Situated on the south side of downtown in Lemont’s historic Old Stone Church, a building which once served as a recruiting station during the Civil War, the Museum is open five days a week.
+Check out the exhibits, library and gift shop at the Lemont Area Historical Society and Museum, located at 418 Main St. Situated on the south side of downtown in Lemont’s historic Old Stone Church, a building which once served as a recruiting station during the Civil War, the Museum is open five days a week.
 The Historical Society offers walking tours of downtown Lemont.